retrovampire/react-native-chatio/README.md

 ## Support
-If you need ahy help, you can chat with us [here](https://www.chat.io/live-chat-guide/).
+If you need any help, you can chat with us [here](https://www.chat.io/live-chat-guide/).

 I hope you will find this module useful.
 Happy coding!